finos/greenkey-discovery-sdk/README.md

 # Overview
 1. [Quickstart](#1-quickstart)
-    - Step through the 'room_dialing' interpreter example.
+    - Step through the 'digit' interpreter example.

 2. [Customization and Discovery CLI](#2-customization-and-discovery-cli)
     - Customize your own interpreter and use the Discovery CLI to set up a project or entities.